based on Reviews

 Underlying value

-Corresponding biological activity contained in
+Corresponding biological activity is contained in

 Vitamin B1